Concept · article 03 of 09

 The cash-vs-card fee rule is one of the simpler nouz rules but it has real consequences for how you read your numbers.
 Knowing the rule and why it exists helps you interpret variance day-to-day.

-Hard-coded in calcTransactionFees in lib/calculations.ts: the fee % is multiplied by card revenue, never by cash revenue.
-That's why every revenue entry has separate BAR and EC columns — so the math knows which is which.
+The rule is hard-coded in calcTransactionFees in lib/calculations.ts: the fee % is multiplied by card revenue, never by cash revenue.
+That's why every revenue entry has separate BAR and EC columns — so the math always knows which part of a day's takings went through the terminal and which was cash, and applies your fee only to the card portion.

 SourceRevenueFee